SoftVarE-Group/d-dnnf-reasoner/README.md

 The variant with d4 has some dynamic dependencies which need to be set up.
 Please see the README inside the release folder for details.

+On (Linux) systems with an older glibc, the d4 variant might not work.
+In this case, there is also the portable variant which is a self-extracting archive with everything bundled in one binary.

 ### Nix

 This project can be used and developed via a [Nix][nix] [flake][flake].